 Seeing and experiencing art first-hand is critical to the development of a young artist.
 Art majors are encouraged to participate in Augustana’s study abroad programs, as well as special opportunities through the art program that may last from one week to one year.
 Professors Scott Parsons and Gerry Punt, for example, have led students to Peru during Interim to study art and archeology.
 Dr. Lindsay Twa supplements the class “Introduction to Art History” with week-long spring break courses in London and New York.

-Recent Study Abroad Art Courses
+Past Study Abroad Art Courses Offered

 - ART 397: Germany and France — The Sacred in Stained Glass Art